 - Using a mixer, beat the butter on high speed for 7 – 8 minutes until it turns very pale (see photo).
 Half way through, turn mixer off and scrape down the sides.
 Resume beating.
 If you use a hand held mixer, it may take a little longer.

 - Place mixer on medium speed.
 Add the egg yolk, then the icing sugar.
 Once incorporated, beat on high speed for another 7 – 8 minutes.
 Half way through, turn mixer off and scrape down the sides.
 Resume beating.

 - Remove bowl from the mixer.
-Add the flour and baking soda in batches.
+Add the flour, baking powder and almond meal in batches.
 Mix gently with a spatula or use your hands to combine the ingredients.

 - Add the chopped almonds.
 Combine until the mixture becomes soft and easy to mould into shapes (note 2).